wiicode/cybersecurity-framework/bronze-training/background-topics/intelligent-security-tools.md

 As well as the requirements for collecting and storing data, you may need to consider other hardware and software upgrades to ensure the tool will function correctly.
 AI can be computationally expensive and is often run in the cloud for this reason.

 With intelligent tools, there is no guarantee that installation will be as simple as plug and play.
 It's likely that there will be some configuration needed.
-This may be manual, requiring appropriate skills and knowledge about your organisation.
-Or it may be automatic, meaning the tool 'learns' about how your organisation works.
-If the tool needs to learn about your organisation, it can take some time to become operational.
+This may be manual, requiring appropriate skills and knowledge about your organization.
+Or it may be automatic, meaning the tool 'learns' about how your organization works.
+If the tool needs to learn about your organization, it can take some time to become operational.

 It's important to know what purpose the tool serves and ensure that it's configured appropriately.
 There is a generally acknowledged trade-off between fast computation of results and the accuracy of the results produced.